gvwilson/sensibleadventures/booksters-apprentice.md

 up the mountain's side.
 "It was up there, in one of the old tunnels.
 Bosun Uyves' father was there–he was a bosun's mate, wasn't he?"

-"That he was," Uyves said, wiping the damp off his moustache.
+"That he was," Uyves said, wiping the damp off his mustache.
 "It was, what, forty years ago?
 Forty-one, now…"

 *The bonescuttle whose skull would eventually hang above Vurt's